 Field trip leaders: Rowan Hindmarsh-Walls with support from Neill Simpson and Tony McQuilkin

-Numbers: Limited to 25 people (minimum of 15 people to run)
+Numbers: Limited to 25 people (minimum of 15 people to run) (this field trip is now full)

 About: Water taxi to Wāwāhi Waka /Pigeon Island.
 Wāwāhi Waka is predator free with wonderful bird song.
 The mature red beech forest contains the only pōkākā, tūrepo and kahikatea in the district with mataī and tōtara.
 Extensive restoration after 2 fires has also occurred.
 A water taxi will then take us to Walter Peak Station, where hectares of Douglas fir have been removed and there is now an extensive native restoration project.
 Walk along the lake edge to the DOC camping site and inspect the amazing growth after 6 years.
 Return to Queenstown on the TSS Earnslaw.
 Note that all boat trips and lunch are included in the price.